In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 oneOf(vals)

-Matches any type, as long as the prop value is found within array vals.
+Matches any value within array vals.
 The vals elements can vary in type.

 oneOfType(types)